29 Min Read

 Structure

-• Reproduction: Vacuoles are involved in reproduction in some plant cells.
-For instance, the vacuole is crucial in controlling the proportions of the pollen cell as it matures into a pollen grain.
+5. Reproduction In some plant cells, vacuoles are involved in reproductive processes.
+For example, in pollen cells, the vacuole is essential for regulating the dimensions of the cell as it develops into a pollen grain.

 Structure and Function of Vacuoles in Fungal cells